BodenmillerGroup/steinbock/docs/cli/measurement.md

     steinbock measure cellprofiler prepare

+!!! note "Data/working directory"
+    Within the container, your data/working directory containing the CellProfiler pipeline is accessible under `/data`.

 By default, this will create a CellProfiler pipeline file `cell_measurement.cppipe` and collect all images and masks into the `cellprofiler_input` directory.

 !!! note "CellProfiler plugins"